 - Inadequate exception handling could cause issues.

-Here do not concentrate much on the Login Page testing as it's already being done.
-But check how it's linked to the Mail Box Page.
+Here do not concentrate much on the Login Page testing as it’s already been done in Unit Testing.
+But check how it’s linked to the Mail Box Page.

 Similarly Mail Box: Check its integration to the Delete Mails Module.

-The Software Industry uses variety of strategies to execute Integration testing , viz.
+Software Engineering defines variety of strategies to execute Integration testing, viz.

 - Big Bang Approach :

-Incremental Approach: which is further divided into following
+- Incremental Approach: which is further divided into the following

 - Top Down Approach